 I am claiming the Scholar House Preference and in doing so certify that I have been referred and approved by a Scholar House Board (must include referral letter with the application.)

 I am claiming the Homeless Preference and in doing so I certify that I have a referral letter from the local shelter or the homeless service organization that indicates the family resided at the shelter for at least 30 of the past 45 days or the family completed homeless services and is prepared for permanent housing and will continue to receive case management services.

-I am claiming the Displacement Preference and in doing so certify that I have been displaced from my home due to grant related activity or local code enforcement activity undertaken by the City of Bowling Green.
+I am claiming the Displacement Preference and in doing so certify that I have been displaced from my home due to grant-related activity or local code compliance activity undertaken by the City of Bowling Green.